javiergs/javiergs/README.md

 ## Get In Touch

-I'm always open to discussing new ideas, potential collaborations, or any interesting projects you might have in mind.
+I'm always open to discussing new ideas, potential collaborations, and interesting projects you might have in mind.
 Feel free to reach out via email or connect with me on [LinkedIn](https://www.linkedin.com).

----

-Thank you for visiting my profile!
 Let's build something amazing together.